Build a Journaling Habit That Actually Sticks

 If you're starting from scratch — or starting over — here is the simplest possible version:

 - Choose one thing to track.
-Mood is the highest-leverage starting point.
+Mood is a strong starting point.
 One rating, once a day.

 - Attach it to an existing habit.
 After your morning coffee.
 After your evening wind-down.
 After you plug your phone in at night.
 The existing habit is the cue — the new one rides on top of it.

-- After two weeks, add one more thing if it feels right.
-If it doesn't feel right yet, wait another two weeks.
+- After two weeks, add one more thing if the first feels easy.
+If it does not, keep the smaller version for longer.

 - When you miss a day, return the next day without comment.
 Open the app, log today, move on.
 That's enough.

 The system is not what you write.
 The system is the habit of showing up.
-Build that first, and the insight takes care of itself.
+Build that first, and the insight has somewhere to land.